PositroniumSpectroscopy/positronium/README.rst

 Bohr
 ~~~~

-Can be used to calculate the principle energy levels of positronium,
+Estimate the principle energy levels of positronium using the Rydberg formula.
-or the interval between two levels.
-The default unit is 'eV', however,
-this can be changed using the keyword argument 'unit'.

 For instance, the UV wavelength (in nm) needed to excite the Lyman-alpha
 transition can be found by: